jonmpan/input-view-tutorial/readme.md

 https://youtu.be/ez3AJKIZ49g

 The `master` branch of this repository matches the code at the end of the video.
-In this tutorial, you'll be building the following input views.
+In this tutorial, you'll be building 3 of the following input views.
+All 6 of these views are included in the code though.

 ![Screenshot-name](/assets/readme/name.png)
 ![Screenshot-email](/assets/readme/email.png)